MedMaxLab/BIDSAlign/README.md

 This is the reference repository for the paper < >.

 BIDSAlign preprocess public datasets saved in both BIDS and non-BIDS structure, uniforming the outputs to a common template.
-Thus BIDSAlign can be used as initial step in a deep-learning project involving EEG data.
+Thus BIDSAlign is thought to be used as initial step in a deep-learning project involving EEG data.

+### What can you do?
 The library can load, preprocess and align EEG recordings to a common template, i.e. a set of ordered channels.
 Each file of the selected datasets will have the same channels, even if data comes from different channel systems, with different numbers of electrodes.
 The preprocessed and template-aligned files can then be imported and used into DL frameworks such as PyTorch.